ken-power/SelfDrivingCarND-AdvancedLaneLines/README.md

 ![Final Output Image Frmae 553](data/test_pipeline_images/images_from_project_video/553_6_final_image.jpg)

 #### Frame 607
-**Scenario**: Transitioning from an area of road with a lot of bright light causing glare on the road, back to more favorable lighting conditions.
+**Scenario**: Transitioning from an area of road with a lot of bright light causing glare on the road, back to more favorable lighting conditions, and bending to the right up ahead.

 ![Final Output Image Frmae 607](data/test_pipeline_images/images_from_project_video/607_6_final_image.jpg)